CAR T-Cell Therapy

 Yescarta CAR T-cell therapy is approved for treatment of adults with refractory, aggressive non-Hodgkin B-cell lymphoma.
 The University of Kansas Cancer Center – among just 71 National Cancer Institute-designated cancer centers in the country – was among the first sites selected to offer this groundbreaking immunotherapy treatment.

 In December 2021, the New England Journal of Medicine published a study about the ZUMA-7 trial that shows Yescarta is superior to the standard second line of care for patients with relapsed large B-cell lymphoma.
 The University of Kansas Cancer Center was a leading site for clinical participants of the 77 sites participating in the trial.
 Read more about the ZUMA-7 trial.

 As home to the region’s largest and most experienced blood and marrow transplant (BMT) and cellular therapeutics program, The University of Kansas Cancer Center is uniquely qualified to serve among the first providers of CAR T-cell treatment.
 Our multidisciplinary care team is highly versed in the specific needs of patients with blood disorders and the care options and risks involved in treating them.
 We offer the significant infrastructure required to deliver and manage this complex treatment.

-For more than 40 years, our BMT and cellular therapeutics program has provided advanced, compassionate care and has performed more than 3,700 stem cell transplants to date.
+Since 1977, our BMT and cellular therapeutics program has provided advanced, compassionate care and performed more than 5,000 transplants and more than 200 CAR T-cell therapy procedures.
 It represents a powerful foundation on which to advance expertise as immunotherapy increasingly takes its position among frontline cancer treatment options.

 We are pleased to provide resources to help inform you as you explore this critical possibility in your cancer care and to earn your confidence as you consider our team and program.